DQuomsieh/two_team_counter/README.md

 ## two team counter
+`

 a java based program for keeping score between two teams design is based on gnome calculator

 # how to use

-down the repository and run the twoTeamCounter.jar file
+download the repository and run the twoTeamCounter.jar file

 j = +1 for team 1